Alutiiq

-Their traditional homelands include Prince William Sound and outer Kenai Peninsula (Chugach Sugpiaq), the Kodiak Archipelago and the Alaska Peninsula (Koniag Alutiiq).
+Their traditional homelands date back to over 7,500 years ago, and include areas such as Prince William Sound and outer Kenai Peninsula (Chugach Sugpiaq), the Kodiak Archipelago and the Alaska Peninsula (Koniag Alutiiq).
 In the early 1800s there were more than 60 Alutiiq villages in the Kodiak archipelago, with an estimated population of 13,000 people.
-Today more than 4,000 Alutiiq people live in Alaska.
+Today more than 4,000 Alutiiq live in Alaska.

 Terminology

 At present, the most commonly used title is Alutiiq (singular), Alutiik (dual), Alutiit (plural).
-These terms derive from the names (Алеутъ, Aleut) that Russian fur traders and settlers gave to the native people in the region.
-Russian occupation began in 1784, following their massacre of hundreds of Sugpiat at Refuge Rock (Awa'uq) just off the coast of Sitkalidak Island near the present-day village of Old Harbor (Nuniaq).
+These terms derive from the names (Алеутъ, Aleut) that the promyshlenniki (indigenous Siberian and Russian fur traders and settlers) gave to the native people in the region.
+Russian occupation began in 1784, following the Awa'uq Massacre by Grigory Shelikhov, a fur trader, of hundreds of Sugpiat at Refuge Rock (Awa'uq) just off the coast of Sitkalidak Island near the present-day village of Old Harbor (Nuniaq).

 Given the violence underlying the colonial period, and confusion because the Sugpiaq term for Aleut is Alutiiq, some Alaska Natives from the region have advocated use of the terms that the people themselves use to describe their people and language: Sugpiaq (singular), Sugpiak (dual), Sugpiat (plural) — to identify the people (meaning "the real people"), and Sugstun, Sugcestun, Sugt'stun, or Sugtestun to refer to the language.
 All three names (Alutiiq, Aleut, and Sugpiaq) are used now, according to personal preference.
 Over time, many other ethnonyms were used to refer to this people.